ruscoe/cobol/README.md

 ### Usage

-I compile and run these on Ubuntu 18.04 using OpenCOBOL, which you can install by running:
+I compile and run these on Ubuntu 22.04.1 using [GnuCOBOL](https://gnucobol.sourceforge.io/), which you can install by running:

-`sudo apt-get install open-cobol`
+`sudo apt-get install gnucobol4`

 Compile one of these scripts by running: